Faith Promise Event: Theme Suggestions

 - Connection to Scripture

-A theme rooted in Scripture could help people see the biblical foundation for Faith Promise.
+A theme rooted in Scripture can help people see the biblical foundation for Faith Promise.
+Such a theme can strengthen the spiritual depth of the weekend.

 More Faith Promise event resources for you